The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Introduction

-To simultaneously and robustly handle the issues of complex confounding and small sample size, we propose a new statistical framework with an ensemble learner that is robust and efficient (Figure \ref{fig:workflow}A).
+To simultaneously and robustly address the challenges of complex confounding and an incomplete confounder set in the auxiliary data, we propose a novel statistical framework incorporating an ensemble learner that ensures both robustness and efficiency (Figure~\ref{fig:workflow}D).
 This learner has several unique advantages over aforementioned methods.
-First, our learner allows multiple machine learning algorithms to model the nuisance functions, in contrast to the work in \cite{han2013estimation} using generalized linear model \red{with applications in missing data}.
-The resulting estimator is robust in the sense that it is consistent if one algorithm captures the true propensity score and one algorithm captures the true conditional mean.
-This learner leads to \red{oracle convergence rate and tractable statistical properties \citep{chernozhukov2018double}} and does not require extra independent data to fulfill model ensemble or prior knowledge about the best algorithm, which is particularly useful when the main data is not \red{very} large.
-Second, the proposed learner leads to high estimation efficiency by integrating information from auxiliary data.
-In our application, the auxiliary data include study participants \red{whose phenomic data are only partially observed}.
-This case can also be viewed as an extreme missing data problem due to massive unobserved covariates, and traditional missing-data techniques such as imputation may not fit well.
-Herein, we develop a novel data integration scheme that efficiently uses such auxiliary data to boost the estimation efficiency of the learner, by proposing novel informative scores via empirical likelihood \citep{qin1994empirical}.
-This new integration scheme is computationally convenient and \red{can flexibly handle a multi-categorical exposure}.
-Furthermore, the application of this new statistical framework leads to interesting scientific findings in studies of \red{alcohol intake frequency} on brain ageing.
+First, our learner allows multiple machine learning algorithms to \revisetwo{calibrate imbalanced covariate distributions resulting from non-random exposure assignment}.
+The resulting estimator is robust in the sense that it is consistent and leads to a desirable convergence rate and tractable statistical properties if at least one algorithm captures the true propensity score and at least one algorithm captures the true conditional mean of the outcome.
+This ensemble learner does not require prior knowledge about the best algorithm.
+Second, the proposed learner enhances estimation efficiency by incorporating information from auxiliary data.
+In our application, the auxiliary data consist of study participants whose phenomic data are only partially observed, largely by design.
+This setting can be seen as an extreme missing data problem due to the presence of numerous unobserved covariates, where traditional missing-data techniques, such as imputation, may not be suitable.
+Our proposed integration scheme efficiently and \revisetwo{robustly} uses such auxiliary data to boost the estimation efficiency of the learner, by proposing novel informative scores via empirical likelihood \citep{qin1994empirical}.
+This novel learner is computationally efficient and flexibly accommodates exposures \revisetwo{with more than two levels}.
+Its application has yielded several critical insights that enhance our understanding of the effects of alcohol intake frequency on fornix FA. \revisethree{Furthermore, extensive simulation studies demonstrate that our proposed estimators consistently yield low estimation bias, while outcome regression-based estimators are preferred when prioritizing mean squared error (MSE) minimization.}